likhitamanchikanti/potluck/README.md

 ## Running the application

-In the root of the project, run `npm start`.
+In the root of the project, run `npm run web`.

 ## Contributing